3 Living a project-oriented life

 3.3 Git

-What’s commited to Git is the source of truth.
+What’s committed to Git is the source of truth.

 In this book, I assume that you’re already familiar with the basics of Git.
 You certainly don’t need to be an expert but you should know how to add and commit files, push and pull, and create branches.
 I also expect you to know the other key skill for using Git: how to Google/LLM for advice when you get yourself stuck in a situation that you’ve never seen before.